-Monetary aggregate targeting is based on a stable and predictable relationship between inflation and monetary aggregate(s).
+Monetary aggregate targeting is principally based on a stable and predictable relationship between inflation and monetary aggregate(s).
 However, structural changes both in the economy as well as in the financial sector, financial innovation and increasing application of technology have significantly weakened the relationship between inflation and money.
 The major finding of this paper is that money demand function is unstable in Pakistan, therefore monetary aggregate targeting is not suitable.
-Consequently, inflation targeting (IT) may be an option for the SBP; it has superior qualities of easy to understand target, flexibility, transparency and being more amenable to accountability.
-However, some prerequisites such as fiscal prudence, independence of central bank, legislative support, availability of an appropriate measure of inflation and improvement in technical skills of the staff are required before the adoption of IT.
-It is argued that since the SBP lacks many of these pre-requisites, it may adopt IT Lite as a viable option in the mean time.
+Consequently, inflation targeting (IT) may be an option for the central bank since IT is becoming popular in both developed and emerging economies due to its superior qualities of easy to understand target, flexibility, transparency and being more amenable to accountability.
+However, some pre-requisites such as fiscal prudence, independence of central bank, legislative support, availability of an appropriate measure of inflation and improvement in technical skills of the staff are required before the adoption of IT.
+In the meantime, IT Lite is a viable option for the State Bank of Pakistan (SBP).

-JEL Codes: E3, E31, E52
+JEL Classification: E3, E31, E32, E52